What is an offset mortgage?

 Why get a revolving credit account?

-If you have a lot of savings, or a high salary, this could help you pay off your mortgage a lot faster than simply making fixed repayments.
-Especially as most mortgages have repayment schedules that don’t allow you to make lump-sum payments.
+If you have a lot of savings, or a high salary, this can help you pay off your mortgage faster than simply making your regular repayments.

 What are the downsides?